davitbarblishvili/Matcat/README.md

 - https://llvm.org/docs/GettingStartedTutorials.html

 Other than installing Ocaml and LLVM manually, you may also run a docker to build and run Matcat.
-You may run the following commands to setup the docker environment:
+You may run the following commands to set up the docker environment:

 ```
 docker build . -t mcDocker